Niruta5/CS310-pa01-summer2020/README.md

 ***Note***: You can test your implementation of these methods using ```java SimpleLinkedList```.
 This command runs the main function in SimpleLinkedList.java

-### Task 3: Sort List (25%)
+### Task 2: Sort List (25%)

-**Note: I recommend you finish Task 3 before working on Task 2**

-Implement bubble sort using a given comparator.
+Implement quick sort using a given comparator.
 This method will be used to sort polygons if polygon comparator is given.
 You should verify your implementation of the function using simpler data types, such as Integer or String.
 See the note in Task 1.

 ```java